jimniels/blog/src/client/posts/2021-04-12-svg-stroke-positioning-ios-masks-browser.md

 My dilemma was that I could get a 1px _centered_ border at variable sizes, but I couldn’t get a 1px _inner_ border at variable sizes.

-In 2021, you can dictate the position of the border in a design tool like Sketch but not in the SVG file you export (image courtesy of Peter Nowell on Medium).
+In 2021, you can dictate the position of the border in a design tool like Sketch but not in the SVG file you export (image courtesy of [Peter Nowell](https://medium.com/sketch-app-sources/sketchs-brilliant-new-way-to-export-borders-as-svg-bc8fc5f6d5b1)).

 <img src="https://cdn.jim-nielsen.com/blog/2021/ios-icons-svg-borders.png" width="640" height="380" alt="Screenshot depicting inner, outer, and centered border positioning for vector strokes along with support for each by Sketch and the SVG spec." />